-4.4.26 That secondary plans or other equivalent comprehensive planning studies and/or development contemplated within strategic growth areas address the following minimum criteria, as appropriate, to the satisfaction of the Region:

-- a. minimum density requirements and targets established by the Region; - b. minimum and maximum height and densities established by local municipalities; - c. the planned population and jobs, as identified by local municipalities through local intensification strategies, secondary plans, and/or other comprehensive studies; - d. a range of residential and commercial land uses, including retail uses, office, mixed-use, human services and other amenities; - e. employment uses in cases where strategic growth areas are within an employment area; - f. the establishment or continuation and implementation of a fine-grained street grid that incorporates sidewalks and cycling facilities; - g. public connections between sites and shared access; - h. an urban built form that is massed, designed and oriented to people, and creates active and attractive streets for all seasons with ground-floor uses such as retail, human and personal services; - i. staging and phasing policies and/or plans that sequence development in an orderly way, coordinated with water, wastewater, and transportation capacity, residential/non-residential development thresholds, the provision of human services, community facilities, and other infrastructure; - j. excellence in urban design in accordance with policy 2.3.13 of this Plan and sustainable construction methods, as identified in section 2.3.1 of this Plan;

-- k. best practices and guidelines for transit-supportive development; - I. encourage the inclusion of public benefits (affordable housing, art, etc) in all significant private sector developments and require the dedication of 1% of the capital budget of all major Regional and local municipal buildings to public benefits; - m. ensure natural and recreational connections and enhancements to and within local and Regional Greenlands Systems; - requirements for community facilities, new school sites, to be constructed to an urban standard, including the consideration of alternative site size and design standards, multi-storey buildings, shared facilities, proximity to transit, and measures to support active transportation; - o. provisions for human services that meet local community and Region-wide needs; - p. the Region's implementation guidelines for Regional Centres and Corridors; - q. the policies of Section 2.3 of this Plan; - r. provisions for stormwater management in accordance with Section 6.5 of this Plan.

-4.4.27 That approval of secondary plans and/or development within strategic growth areas shall be contingent on the availability of existing or planned infrastructure and other services.
-The Region may require phasing of development on the basis of the capacity of water, wastewater and/or transportation and transit systems, and/or the timing of required infrastructure.
-The Region may also require the coordination of development applications to ensure an orderly, coordinated and phased approach to development and the provision of transportation, transit, water, wastewater and other infrastructure.

-4.4.28 That local municipalities consider a full range of implementation strategies for strategic growth areas that include as-of-right zoning, streamlined development approvals, development permits and other applicable tools.
+- 4.4.24 That secondary plans or other equivalent comprehensive planning studies and/or development contemplated within strategic growth areas address the following criteria, as appropriate, to the satisfaction of York Region: - a.
+Minimum density requirements and targets established by York Region; - b.
+Minimum and maximum height and densities established by local municipalities; - c.
+The planned population and jobs, as identified by local municipalities through local intensification strategies, secondary plans, and/or other comprehensive studies; - d.
+A range of residential and commercial land uses, including retail uses, office, mixed-use, human services and other amenities; - e.
+A range of unit sizes and housing and tenure options; - f.
+Employment uses in cases where strategic growth areas are within an Employment Area; - g.
+The establishment or continuation and implementation of a fine-grained street grid that incorporates sidewalks and cycling facilities; - h.
+Vehicular and active transportation connections between sites and shared access; - i.
+An urban built form that is massed, designed and oriented to people, and creates active and attractive streets for all seasons with ground-floor uses such as retail, human and personal services; - j.
+Staging and phasing policies and/or plans that sequence development in an orderly way, coordinated with water, wastewater, and transportation capacity, residential/non-residential development thresholds, the provision of human services, community facilities, and other infrastructure; - k.
+Excellence in urban design in accordance with policy 2.3.13 of the Plan and sustainable construction methods, as identified in section 2.3.1 of the Plan; - I. Best practices and guidelines for transit-supportive development; - m.
+Encourage the inclusion of public benefits (affordable housing, art, etc) in all significant private sector developments and require the dedication of 1% of the capital budget of all major Regional and local municipal buildings to public benefits; - Ensure natural and recreational connections and enhancements to and within local and Regional Greenlands Systems; - Requirements for community facilities, new school sites, to be constructed to an urban standard, including the consideration of alternative site size and design standards, multi-storey buildings, shared facilities, proximity to transit, and measures to support active transportation; - p.
+Provisions for human services that meet local community and Region-wide needs; - q.
+York Region's implementation guidelines for Regional Centres and Corridors; - r.
+The policies of Section 2.3 of the Plan; - s.
+Provisions for stormwater management in accordance with Section 6.5 of the Plan; - t.
+Ensure development conforms to local municipal energy plans. - 4.4.25 That approval of secondary plans and/or development within strategic growth areas shall be contingent on the availability of existing or planned infrastructure and other services and be consistent with the Regional intensification hierarchy outlined in policy 4.1.3.
+York Region may require phasing of development on the basis of the capacity of water, wastewater and/or transportation and transit systems, and/or the timing of required infrastructure.
+York Region may also require the coordination of development applications to ensure an orderly, coordinated and phased approach to development and the provision of transportation, transit, water, wastewater and other infrastructure. - 4.4.26 That local municipalities consider a full range of implementation strategies for strategic growth areas that include as-of-right zoning, streamlined development approvals, development permits and other applicable tools.